History of Indonesia: Early kingdoms

-Tarumanagara and Sunda
+Tarumanagara and Heling

-One such early kingdom was Tarumanagara, which flourished between 358 and 669 CE.
-Located in West Java close to modern-day Jakarta, its 5th-century king, Purnawarman, established the earliest known inscriptions in Java, the Ciaruteun inscription located near Bogor.
-And other inscriptions called the Pasir Awi inscription and the Muncul inscription.
-On this monument, King Purnawarman inscribed his name and made an imprint of his footprints, as well as his elephant's footprints.
-The accompanying inscription reads, "Here are the footprints of King Purnavarman, the heroic conqueror of the world".
-This inscription is written in Pallava script and in Sanskrit and is still clear after 1500 years.
+One such early kingdom was Tarumanagara, which flourished around the 5th century CE in West Java close to modern-day Jakarta.
+Its king Purnawarman issued the earliest known inscriptions on Java, including the Tugu inscription, the Ciaruteun inscription located near Bogor, the Pasir Awi inscription and the Muncul inscription.
+These inscriptions are written in Sanskrit in Late Southern Brahmi script (also known as Pallava script in the Indonesian context).
 Purnawarman apparently built a canal that changed the course of the Cakung River, and drained a coastal area for agriculture and settlement purpose.
 In his stone inscriptions, Purnawarman associated himself with Vishnu, and Brahmins ritually secured the hydraulic project.

 8th-century Borobudur Buddhist monument, Sailendra dynasty, is the largest Buddhist temple in the world.